-A recent blog post introduced the topic of a new set of rules and regulations that are arriving in May 2018.
+A new set of rules and regulations came into effect in May 2018.
 Rules and regulations that are designed to help protect your privacy and to control who has access to your personal information.

 Today we are talking more about those rules.

 Before you groan and close down the browser, please bear this in mind:

 You now have more rights available to help you control access to your data

 So, today, let’s look at some of these new rules, what it means for you, and what I have done/will be doing to make sure your information is safe.